APOLLO KITCHENS PURCHASE ORDERS ARE SUBJECT TO THE FOLLOWING TERMS AND CONDITIONS

 (c) be of a standard not less than that prescribed for such goods by the Standards Association of Australia.

-The Purchaser relies on the skill and judgement of the Customer with the intent that the goods ordered shall be fit for the purpose for which they are required by the Purchaser.
+The Purchaser relies on the skill and judgement of the Supplier with the intent that the goods ordered shall be fit for the purpose for which they are required by the Purchaser.

-6. Insurance Unless otherwise stated on the Purchase Order, insurance is the responsibility of the Customer until the goods are accepted by the Purchaser.
+Unless otherwise stated on the Purchase Order, insurance is the responsibility of the Supplier until the goods are accepted by the Purchaser.

 (a) be rendered separately for each delivery and accompany goods;

-(b) cover not more than one Purchase Order;
+(b) cover no more than one Purchase Order;

 (c) be rendered with Purchase Order number quoted thereon.